bitovi/academy/src/technology-consulting/5-communication.md

 Be proactive in your communication.
 Don’t wait for clients or stakeholders to ask for updates — anticipate their needs and inform them of developments, especially significant changes.
 For example, if you foresee a delay, inform the client early, explain the reasons, and outline the steps to mitigate the issue.
 This approach builds confidence in your ability to manage the project.

-If your client has to ask you what that status of a ticket is, outside of a standup, you need to communicate more.
+If your client has to ask you what that status of a ticket is, outside of a daily scrum meeting, you need to communicate more.
 Your client is your client, not your manager.
 You gain and keep confidence by lining up your progress with their expected progress.

 Never feel like you are bothering your client by sending them a gif or short movie every day, showing your progress.